dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/razor-pages-start.md

 Visual Studio:

-* Run the app, which  launches the Kestrel server](xref:fundamentals/servers/kestrel).
+* Runs the app, which  launches the [Kestrel server](xref:fundamentals/servers/kestrel).
 * Launches the default browser at `https://localhost:5001`, which displays the apps UI.

 # [Visual Studio Code](#tab/visual-studio-code)